The Normandy has keyboards. I'll be honest. I didn't expect that. Looks like they even work, too.

 "How do you not know?"
 Shepard asked.

-There was a slight pause.
+There was a much shorter pause.
 "I shall assume the question rhetorical."

 "It was," she replied, sighing.
 "We've been knocked out of a Mass Effect field onto some unknown world, with our crew scattered.
 At least it's Earth Class."
 She looked back towards EDI's hologram.
 "Can you scan for any likely nearby settlements, and perhaps calculate trajectories for any escape pods?"